Service Canada's gender neutral directive is 'confusing' and 'will be corrected' says minister

 "Otherwise there will be a state of confusion," she said.

 Conservative MP and Treasury Board critic Gérard Deltell said there are more important issues for the government to concentrate on right now.

 "Maybe one day this government will decide to cancel each and every Mother's Day or a Father's Day," he said.

 In addition to the changes in how staff interact with the public, the directive indicates that Service Canada is also in the process of amending some service forms, including the Social Insurance Number application form.

 Canadians are already able to identify as gender X on their passports.

 The new directive also includes a warning that agency employees will be observed to ensure they are following the protocols.

 "Going forward, the proper use of gender-neutral language will also be added to the observations in the In-Person Quality Monitoring Program," the directive said.

-Earlier this year, a same-sex couple from Nova Scotia called for Service Canada to update its forms so that men don't have to declare a "maiden name" in order to get SIN numbers for their children.
+Earlier this year, a same-sex couple from Nova Scotia called for Service Canada to update its forms so that men don't have to declare a "maiden name" in order to get Social Insurance Numbers for their children.

 Nick Bonnar and Graham MacDonnell said they ran into a roadblock when an agent told them they had to provide a maiden name to complete and process the electronic form.